willow385/ncndi/readme.txt

     token.py: Contains the Token class and the TokenType enum.

-    maple_interpreter.py: Program which ties the rest of the code together into an interpreter which has
+    mpl_interpreter.py: Program which ties the rest of the code together into an interpreter which has
                         both an interactive mode and a batch mode.

-    grammar.bnf: The grammar of Maple, expressed in a form of ABNF.
+    grammar.bnf: The grammar of MPL, expressed in a form of ABNF.

-    hello.mpl: Hello world program in Maple.
+    hello.mpl: Hello world program in MPL.

-    foo.mpl: A Maple program demoing many of Maple's features.
+    foo.mpl: An MPL program demoing many of MPL's features.

-    string_test.mpl: A Maple program that tests the interpreter's ability to parse string literals.
+    string_test.mpl: An MPL program that tests the interpreter's ability to parse string literals.

-    type_safety.mpl: a Maple program demonstrating type coercion.
+    type_safety.mpl: an MPL program demonstrating type coercion.